WilliamConnatser/pg-toolbox/README.md

 I had heavily relied on Knex.JS in my career up to the time read this blog post, and it really resonated with me so I started using `slonik` to query PostgreSQL databases.
 However, I had grown used to the CLI commands in `knex` to manage migrations and seeding, and `slonik` does not have that capability so I built this package to be used in tandem with `slonik` in order to manage your database.

 If you use knex and/or another ORM in all of your projects, then I would implore to give `slonik` and `pg-toolbox` a try!
-Especially if you are a students, or in an early stage of your career, because I guarantee you once you start writing pure SQL you will realize there are gaps in your SQL knowledge.
-Using these packages will help you solidify your SQL knowledge in a practical and project-based setting by building applications!
+Especially if you are a student, or in an early stage of your career, because I guarantee you once you start writing pure SQL you will realize there are gaps in your SQL knowledge.
+Using these packages will help you solidify your SQL knowledge in a practical project-based setting!

+# Recommended not to use in production until v1.2

+It is my intention to make this bulletproof enough for production applications, but I recommend waiting for v1.2 which will have extensive testing and the APIs may change in between now & then.

 # Features

 - Several CLI commands to migrate, rollback, truncate, or seed your database.
 - No bloat or production dependencies.
-The only packages this package uses (`dotenv` and `slonik`) are development dependencies.
+The only packages this package necessitates are development dependencies.
 - Ability to inject dynamic values into Toolbox files' scripts
 - Ability to dynamically build the Toolbox files' scripts